khaledkhnissi/documentation/docs/phase1-instructions/task1.md

     roslaunch parc-robot task1.launch
     ```
     <br>
 - You should see the display below in Gazebo.
-To the right, there's the robot with the visible LiDAR rays (blue rays) and to the left is the orange-red sphere which represents the **goal location**.
+To the right, there's the robot and to the left is the orange-red sphere which represents the **goal location**.

 ![task1.1](media/task1.png)